hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

 # DynamicSQL

-DynamicSQL implements SQL queries with dynamic sections that can be activated or deactivated according to the parameters that are provided at runtime.
+DynamicSQL can execute SQL queries that combine static and dynamic sections in them.
+The dynamic sections are automatically activated or deactivated according to the specified logic and according to the parameters that are provided at runtime.

-The included dynamic operators use Apache JEXL boolean conditions to decide if they are included or not in the resulting query.

 ## Example